John Legere: Personal life

 Legere was a nationally competitive runner in college and post-college and still competes in events with fellow employees.
 In 2004, he completed the Boston Marathon as a member of the Dana–Farber Cancer Institute Marathon Challenge team.
 In May 2016 in support of competitive running, he purchased ad space on Nick Symmonds' shoulder for T-Mobile.

 He has been a member of the corporate advisory board of the School of Business and Management, Hong Kong University of Science and Technology, and the government relations committee of the American Chamber of Commerce, Hong Kong.
+1 adopted daughter.

 Legere has been divorced twice and has two daughters.

 Since 2016, he has pitched his ideas and asked people to sign up for T-Mobile service with a cooking show on Facebook Live, called "Slow Cooker Sunday" which, as its name suggests, runs every Sunday.
 In 2018, he wrote a cookbook featuring recipes he used in slow cooker Sunday broadcasts titled "#SlowCookerSunday – Leadership, Life and Slow Cooking with CEO and Chef, John Legere".
 The book includes a foreword from Martha Stewart, a friend of Legere's.
 The proceeds of the book go to the charity Feeding America.